karlmdavis/justdavis-karl/content/blog/drafts/06-25-what_on_earth_was_i_thinking.md

----
-title: "What On Earth Was I Thinking?"
+# What On Earth Was I Thinking?
-kind: article
-created_at: 2015/06/25
-tags: [coding, rps-tourney]
-excerpt: "What on earth was I thinking, deciding to spend my free time building a Rock-Paper-Scissors game, of all things?!"
----

 What on earth was I thinking, deciding to spend my free time building a Rock-Paper-Scissors game, of all things?!

-For well over a year now, I've been a good bit of my evening and weekend time to the most absurd side project I could invent: [RPS Tourney](https://github.com/karlmdavis/rps-tourney).
+For well over a year now, I've been spending a good bit of my evening and weekend time on the most absurd side project I could invent: [RPS Tourney](https://github.com/karlmdavis/rps-tourney).
 Why would I spend my time on something so silly?
 Good question!

 ## Silliness

 For one thing, I like silly.
-I try hard not to take myself too seriously, and adding a Rock-Paper-Scissors game to my portfolio definitely helps with that.
+I try hard not to take myself too seriously and adding a Rock-Paper-Scissors game to my portfolio definitely helps with that.
 You should see some of the looks I get when I try to explain to people what I've been spending my free time on lately.
 Priceless.

 When I say that I try hard not to take myself too seriously, I really mean that.
 It's hard sometimes.
 I take my job seriously, I take a lot of pride in what I do there, and that absolutely extends to my side projects.
 Really, it just extends to life in general.
 I'm one of those folks, who once they decide that the pile of papers on their desk is too dangerous to ignore (as in, it might fall over and crush me beneath its weight), will proceed not just to file the papers, but to go through each one, deal with whatever needs dealing with, and then scan and digitally file any of them I want to keep around.
 I'm the same way with email: once I start marching through it, I go for a while.